 The first thing to do is make sure what your child is experiencing is really regression.
 It’s always possible that your child was never fully potty trained in the first place.
 It’s also possible that they’re merely having accidents – those might continue to happen from time to time for several weeks (and sometimes months and years).

 Still, a child who is truly potty trained will want to use the toilet.
 If your kid suddenly looks towards the bathroom with indifference, potty training regression is likely.

 Look for Answers

 A regressing child is regressing for a reason and it’s up to you to solve the mystery: a little Nancy Drew meets Nancy Doo-doo.
 As mentioned previously, transitions involving big changes are sometimes the cause.
-If your child starts a new school or gets a new babysitter, they might regress.
+If your child starts a new nursery school or gets a new babysitter, they might regress.
 It’s also possible that something about the toilet frightened your child – they almost fell in or something in the bathroom worries them.
 Physical reasons are possible too – a child who isn’t getting enough fiber may avoid the toilet because of fear of discomfort.

 Children occasionally regress for no other reason than they want your attention (Look ma, I’m pooping my pants!).
 So don’t provide them with any sort – not positive or negative (it’s still attention).
 Not even if they look super cute as they apologize.
 Instead, clean up accidents quickly and quietly so that you’re not rewarding the child for what they've done.

 The biggest step in reversing regression is returning to the basics: the ABCs of the 1 and 2.
 Reestablish the importance of the potty with your kid: remind them to tell you when they need to go, tell them about “big girls and big boys” using the toilet, and focus on avoiding accidents.
 Children like responsibility so give it to them: tell them over and over that it’s their job to make it to the toilet.